 Safe traveling with pets

-For many people, travelling is stress.
-Long road, change of scenery, time zone and climate - all these things make us nervous, let alone our pets.
+For many people, traveling is stressful.
+Long road, change of scenery, time zone, and climate - all these things make us nervous, let alone our pets.
 But, sometimes you have to take your pets on trips - and you need to take care of their transportation in advance.
-Each type of transportation (by car, by plane or by train) has its own characteristics.
+Each type of transportation (by car, by plane, or by train) has its own characteristics.